purrre/mpv-scripts/README.md

 # mpv-scripts
 A collection of custom Lua scripts I made for enhancing the [MPV media player](https://mpv.io).

+## Discontinued
+Although I have many other lua scripts unpublished, Ive moved away from MPV.

 ## Launcher
 I created a simple launcher using batch that creates a random playlist with songs you specify.
 Simply run `launcher.bat`